ebiggz/firebot-script-minecraft-rcon/README.md

 1. Download the latest **mcRcon.js** file from [Releases](https://github.com/ebiggz/firebot-script-minecraft-rcon/releases)
 2. Add the **mcRcon.js** as a startup script in Firebot (_Settings_ > _Advanced_ > _Startup Scripts_)
-3. Fill out host (MC servers ip address or url), port (found in server.properties, default 25575), and password (set in server.properties)
+3. Fill out host (MC server ip address or url), port (found in server.properties, default 25575), and password (set in server.properties)
 4. Restart Firebot
 5. Add a **Send Minecraft RCON Command** effect to anything you want